dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 }
 ```

+To simplify parsing, the identifier in a variable pattern may not be `when` or
+`as`. *This reduces the amount of lookahead needed to correctly parse a guarded
+pattern such as `foo when !bar`.*

 *There are some restrictions on when `var` and `final` can and can't be used.
 They are specified later in the "Pattern context" section.*